AnthonyBuildsCloud/aws-solutions-architect-portfolio/notes/error-log.md

 ---

+## Entry 3

+**Date:** 2026-04-18
+**Source:** Stephane Maarek — Section 6 Quiz: EC2 Solutions Architect Associate Level
+**Topic:** EC2 Hibernate
+**Why I missed it:** I was not fully clear on the exact behavior and limits of EC2 hibernation, especially how it differs from stopping or terminating an instance.
+**Clue I missed:** The question was testing detailed behavior, not general EC2 lifecycle knowledge.
+**Correct reasoning:** EC2 hibernation saves the contents of RAM to the root EBS volume so the instance can resume faster later.
+It is different from stopping because the in-memory state is preserved.
+**What I will look for next time:** Watch for keywords about preserving in-memory application state, faster resume time, and differences between hibernate, stop, and terminate.

+---

+## Entry 4

+**Date:** 2026-04-18
+**Source:** Stephane Maarek — Section 6 Quiz: EC2 Solutions Architect Associate Level
+**Topic:** Elastic Network Interfaces (ENI)
+**Why I missed it:** I understood that ENIs are attachable network interfaces, but I was not fully locked in on their Availability Zone limitation.
+**Clue I missed:** The scenario depended on whether an ENI could be attached across AZ boundaries.
+**Correct reasoning:** An ENI is associated with a subnet, and therefore with a specific Availability Zone.
+It cannot be attached to an EC2 instance in another AZ.
+**What I will look for next time:** Whenever ENIs appear in a question, check subnet and Availability Zone scope carefully.

+---

+## Entry 5

+**Date:** 2026-04-18
+**Source:** Stephane Maarek — Section 6 Quiz: EC2 Solutions Architect Associate Level
+**Topic:** EC2 Placement Groups
+**Why I missed it:** I was not confident enough in mapping workload type to the correct placement group concept.
+**Clue I missed:** The workload involved big data analysis across a fleet of EC2 instances, which suggests high bandwidth and low latency needs between instances.
+**Correct reasoning:** A Cluster Placement Group is used when EC2 instances need very fast communication and low latency, such as HPC, analytics clusters, or tightly-coupled compute workloads.
+**What I will look for next time:** Watch for workload clues like high-performance computing, tightly-coupled nodes, low latency, and high network throughput between EC2 instances.
 ## Current Error Patterns I Want to Watch

 - mixing up named AWS security tools with general best practices